cds-astro/cds-bstree-file-readonly-rust/README.md

 It is then possible to perform queries on the datastructure (nn query, knn query, range query, ...), but not to update it.

-It has been developed for static astronomical catalogues.
+It has been developed for (with a more general usage than) static astronomical catalogues.

 The datastructure is implicit: it is basically a flat array of entries ordered in a pre-defined way depending on a few parameters like the number of elements in the tree, the size of both the L1 and the disk caches.

+The simple design inputs are:
+* a metadata part followed by the data part
+* data part as conpact as possible, but without compression
+* => hence the choice of an implicit structure with an unbalanced rightmost part of the tree

-The implementation is probably a naive implementation by a non-expert, any feedback welcome.
+Remark: I do not claim this is the best possible structure, it is a quite naive implementation by a non-expert, any feedback welcome.

 Purpose
 -------